Revised and Updated December 2022.

 Motorbikes are not permitted to enter Hoi An Old Town from 9am – 11am / 3pm – 10pm (1 May – 30 Sept) and 9am – 11am / 3pm – 9.30am (1 Oct- 30 April).
 Bicycles can enter anytime but cars and taxis are banned completely.

 History – How Old is Hoi An’s Old Town?

-Hoi An’s Ancient Town dates back to the 15th century when the city became established as a major trading port.
-Hoi An would then have featured on the infamous silk road, running from China to Japan, and looking at the network of rivers running through the city it’s easy to see why!
+Hoi An would then have featured on the infamous silk road, running from China and Japan, and looking at the network of rivers running through the city it’s easy to see why!

-The majority of the buildings were built between the 15th and 19th centuries, and the Ancient Town is a classic example of architectural influences brought by fishermen, traders and colonialists.
-Walking around the Old Town you’ll see Chinese, Japanese, Portuguese and French traits in the various buildings.
+The majority of the buildings were built between the 15th and 19th centuries.
+Hoi An Ancient Town is a stunning example of architectural influences brought by fishermen, traders and colonialists.
+Walking around the Old Town you’ll see Chinese, Japanese, Portuguese, Vietnamese and French traits in the various buildings.

 What To See in Hoi An Old Town

 UNESCO World Heritage Site

 Hoi An Ancient Town is a UNESCO heritage site for good reason.
 Its architecture and original street plan make for a stunning walking or cycling experience.
 A melting-pot past is reflected in many different building styles in the Old Town.